zchsh/prism-functional/readme.md

 # Overview

-This is an unstable side project where I'm trying to use PrismJs, but as a [pure function](https://en.wikipedia.org/wiki/Pure_function).
+This is currently just an unstable side project where I'm trying to use PrismJs, but as a [pure function](https://en.wikipedia.org/wiki/Pure_function).

 ## Usage